-‘We Followed the President’s Orders’; Trump’s Scheme Was Directed by Trump
+‘We Followed the President’s Orders’: Trump’s Scheme Was Directed by Trump

 But his public testimony Wednesday has destroyed that plan.
 Sondland has confirmed what is obvious to everybody: The entire scheme was directed by Trump all along.
 “We followed the president’s orders,” he said.
 “Everyone was in the loop.
 It was no secret.”

 Trump’s operation has been painfully clear since May, when Rudy Giuliani boasted about his plans to the New York Times, telling the world that he was acting on the president’s orders, and conceding that his actions were possibly “improper” though not, in his view, illegal.
-The investigation has largely consisted of connecting Trump and his henchman to these boasts.
+The investigation has largely consisted of connecting Trump and his henchmen to these boasts.
 Sondland testified today that, while he did not want to, he — along with Rick Perry and Kurt Volker — “worked with Mr. Rudy Giuliani on Ukraine matters at the express direction of the president of the United States.”

 Sondland undercut the Republican defense that Trump somehow cared about corruption, testifying that Trump didn’t even care about Ukraine conducting the investigations he demanded.
 Trump merely demanded the announcement of the investigations, which he could tout as evidence of the apparent criminality of Joe Biden and the FBI.
 Sondland also destroyed the defense that Ukrainians were unaware that military aid had been held up, testifying, “Before the September 1 Warsaw meeting, the Ukrainians had become aware that the security funds had yet to be disbursed.”

 And he provided emails showing his own communication with Andriy Yermak, a Ukrainian official, establishing a clear quid pro quo.
-Yermak assured Sondland in writing that Ukraine would announce the investigations in return for the announcement of a White House meeting between Trump and Ukrainian president Zelensky.
+Yermak assured Sondland in writing that Ukraine would announce the investigations in return for the announcement of a White House meeting between Trump and Ukrainian President Zelensky.

 It is proof of a clear trade of official acts: a White House meeting in return for a political favor.